Cockney Rebel frontman Steve Harley dies age 73

 Harley had been touring last year but was forced to cancel dates in November and December as he underwent treatment for a “nasty cancer”.

-A statement from his daughter Greta said he had “passed away peacefully at home, with his family by his side”.
+A statement from his wife, Dorothy, and children, Kerr and Greta, said he had “passed away peacefully at home, with his family by his side”.

 “The birdsong from his woodland that he loved so much was singing for him.
 His home has been filled with the sounds and laughter of his four grandchildren”, it added.

-She said the family knew that the musician, who lived with his wife Dorothy, with whom he had two children, would be “desperately missed by people all over the world”.
+The statement said the family knew that the musician would be “desperately missed by people all over the world”.

 In a post on his official website on Christmas Eve, Harley wished his fans a “happy, healthy New Year” as he revealed his 2023 had been a tale of two halves.